Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 • Multi-Unit Properties

-For a deeper side-by-side analysis of plan types, see our home warranty plans comparison for 2026.
+For a deeper side-by-side analysis of plan types, see our home warranty plans comparison for 2026, or browse our full ranking of the best home warranty companies this year.

 Cost-Benefit Analysis & Multi-Unit Coverage